roomorama/Caldroid/README.md

 Caldroid is a fragment that display calendar with dates in a month.
 Caldroid can be used as embedded fragment, or as dialog fragment.
 User can also swipe left/right to navigate to different months.

+Caldroid is used in [official Roomorama application](https://play.google.com/store/apps/details?id=com.roomorama)

+If you are using Caldroid in your app and keen to list it here, please open a new issue on Github :)

 <img src="https://raw.github.com/thomasdao/Caldroid/master/screenshot/1.png" width="270">
 <img src="https://raw.github.com/thomasdao/Caldroid/master/screenshot/2.png" width="270">